slbrinke/slb-vulkan-framework/README.md

 The shaders implement physically-based shading based on:
 Burley, Brent, and Walt Disney Animation Studios.
 "Physically-based shading at disney."
 Acm siggraph.
 Vol. 2012.
 No. 2012.

-The assets displayed in the default scene are by James Ray Cock, Charles Nderitu, and Satyaki Mandal, Jarod Guest, and Sergej Majboroda on Polyhaven.
+The assets displayed in the default scene are by James Ray Cock, Charles Nderitu, Satyaki Mandal, Jarod Guest, and Sergej Majboroda on Polyhaven.